-Rose Ledge represents one of the regions most popular climbing destinations and deservedly so.
-The 40’-60’ cliff line contains a plethora of climbs for all abilities (5.4-5.13) though excels in both number and quality of moderates climbs.
-Some of the classic include Guillotine (5.8), Solar Flare (5.11b), Tennessee Flake (5.9) and Beginners Corner (5.5).
+Rose Ledge represents one of the region’s most popular traditional climbing destinations and deservedly so.
+The 40’-60’ cliff line contains a plethora of climbs for all abilities (5.4-5.13) though excels in both number and quality of moderate climbs.
+Some of the classics include Guillotine (5.8), Solar Flare (5.11b), Tennessee Flake (5.10) and Beginners Corner (5.5).
 The rock, similar to nearby Farley Ledge, is gneiss with obvious horizontal cracks and features.
-Several climbs at Rose are leadable with traditional gear though the crag remains most popular as a toprope area as access to the top is easy and straight forward.
+Many climbs at Rose are leadable with traditional gear though the crag remains most popular as a toprope area as access to the top is easy and straight forward.

 Rose Ledge is located in Northfield off of Route 63 just south of the Northfield Mountain Recreation and Environmental Center.
 From Route 2, turn north onto Route 63 and look for Poplar Mountain Road on the right after about 1.5 miles.
 Rose Ledge is owned by FirstLight & Power and they have allowed climbing at Rose and at other areas on their property including Farley.
 The relationship the WMCC has established with FirstLight and the Recreation and Environmental Center has been crucial to preserving access to these crags so please respect any and all rules posted.

-About ¼ mile up Poplar Mountain Road across from the obvious garage, a grassy pullout on the left marks the parking area.
+About ¼ mile up Poplar Mountain Road across from the obvious garage, is a parking lot on the left.
 This lot is private property and the owners have been gracious enough to allow cars to park here for years so please be considerate.
-There is a $2 dollar fee for parking that can be placed in the box provided or on your windshield.
+There is a $3 dollar fee for parking that can be placed in the box provided.

 Click here for a link to the interactive map above of all the Western Mass crags discussed on this site.

+In 2023, FirstLight Power recognized rock climbing as a recreational activity.
+Therefor, free public access for climbing at Rose Ledge is guaranteed for the foreseeable future.
 Rose Ledge was the site of the 2004 Access Fund’s Adopt-A-Crag initiative which was hosted by the WMCC and the Northfield Mountain Recreation and Environmental Center.
-All of the new trail work including the stone steps and ladder up the main gully were a result of this effort and has been well received.
-Please continue to support the WMCC as we continue to expand our work to other popular crags in the area.
+All of the trail work including the stone steps and ladder up the main gully were a result of this effort.